true-gler/gptrender/README.md

-# A javascript only app that renders GPT responses
+# A "javascript only" App that renders respones of Open AI

 and provides the returned code.